ziotom78/raytracing_course/tomasi-ray-tracing-04a.md

 -   In the past, READMEs and user manuals were simple text files.
 -   However, we have seen that READMEs used today include graphics, highlighted code, titles, etc. (The same applies to user manuals!)
--   What do we do?
-Do we really have to write everything in LaTeX?!?
+-   Should we resort to LaTeX?

 # Markup languages

--   There's no need to despair and resort to LaTeX!
+-   No need to worry: there are alternatives to LaTeX for these tasks
 -   Over the years, a series of markup languages have emerged that allow you to easily write structured text:
     -   [Markdown](https://en.wikipedia.org/wiki/Markdown) (`.md` extension, e.g., `README.md`);
     -   [reStructuredText](https://en.wikipedia.org/wiki/ReStructuredText) (`.rst` extension), widely used in the Python world;
     -   [Asciidoc](https://en.wikipedia.org/wiki/AsciiDoc) (`.adoc` or `.txt` extension);
-    -   [Org-mode](https://en.wikipedia.org/wiki/Org-mode) (`.org` extension: my favourite, but it only works with Emacs);
+    -   [Org-mode](https://en.wikipedia.org/wiki/Org-mode) (`.org` extension: my favourite; however, it is primarily tailored for Emacs);
     -   etc.
 -   The most widely used is undoubtedly Markdown.

 # Markdown {#markdown}

--   Usually, the documents accompanying a program are written in Markdown (it's the default choice on GitHub).
+-   Markdown is the industry standard for software documentation (it's the default choice on GitHub).

 -   The standard tool for Markdown is [pandoc](https://pandoc.org/), which can convert `.md` files into: